 Many retail managers actually end up doing a lot more hours than that.
 It’s not uncommon to see 14-18 hours shifts.

 The impact on your knees of a long shift, or standing up for extended periods of time, doesn’t add to the holiday spirit either.

-Frequent last-minute scheduling and changes also mean it’s hard to plan for childcare, budgeting, etc.
+Frequent last-minute scheduling and changes also mean it’s hard for retail employees to plan for childcare, budgeting, etc.

 On-call, but no compensation

 With new and cheaper software available to monitor sales by the minute, many stores call in un-scheduled workers or have people on unpaid standby.

 Sometimes the call to get into work never materializes, but you’re still on call.

 You’re just not getting any compensation for it.